Kernix13/rural-homestead/Realtor-notes.md

 ### CLOSING

 - It should be by a title company
-- sales transactions/closing to the company involvement (agent or attorney - HUH?
+- Sales transactions/closing to the company involvement (agent or attorney - HUH?

 ### WALKING THE LAND

 - You never know how many offers the listing got
-- if the offer is accepted, and under contract, …"I always want to be under review"?
+- If the offer is accepted, and <em><ins>under contract</ins></em>, …"I always want to be under review"?
-- For my preferred time - in order to be able to opt out of contract
+- <em><ins>For my preferred time</ins></em> - in order to be able to opt out of contract
-- Earnest Money
+- <em><ins>Earnest Money</ins></em>
-- If offer is accepted the seller expects to pay earnest money (Seller or buyer?)
+- If offer is accepted the seller expects to pay earnest money (Seller pays or buyer pays?)
-- protection against them keeping the money
+- Earnest Money is protection against them keeping the money

 ### UNDER REVIEW

 - attorney: "review for 2 business days …" - in contract
-- get earnest money back
+- You get the earnest money back

 ### Miscellaneous

-- "gated community" - do they have as much say as in a Home Owners Association?
+- "gated community": What does that mean?
+Do they have as much say as in a Home Owners Association?
-- "Agricultural Land" - permit only for farming or can I place a tiny home on the land?
+- "Agricultural Land": Does that type only allow farming or can I place a tiny home on the agricultural land?

+## Good Websites

+> Signed up for free for all of these

 1. Landsearch.com

-- signed up for free with Google

-> We depend on ad revenue to build great things.
-Plese consider allowing our ads.

 2. LandAndFarm.com

-- signed up for free
+3. LandWatch.com
+4. Realtor.com
+5. Zillow.com
+6. Redfin.com
+7. LandFlip.com

 ..............................................................................